 - Use data management skills to work in small groups and with research mentor (Dr. Lynette Hoelter, Director of Instructional Resources at ICPSR and a research affiliate of the Population Studies Center at the University of Michigan) to complete a quantitative research project

-- Participate in graduate-level courses in the Summer Program in Quantitative Methods of Social Research
+- Participate in graduate-level courses in the ICPSR Summer Program in Quantitative Methods of Social Research

-- Participate in a weekly Lunch and Lecture series that covers topics related to soclal science research, graduate school, and professional development
+- Participate in weekly workshops that cover topics related to soclal science research, graduate school, and professional development

 How to Apply